 - These qualifications may have been taken as part of a wider stody programme or an apprenticeship.

 - If they are presented for admission to HE it is likely to be in conjunction with other qualifications.

-1st4sport Qualifications send certificates to centres for distribution to successful learners within 20 working days of a certification request being made.
+1st4sport Qualifications send certificates to centres for distribution to successful students within 20 working days of a certification request being made.

 The results of these qualifications are not reported to UCAS through Awarding Body Linkage (ABL).
 This does not reflect the validity of the qualification.
 HEPs will need to ask applicants to provide their own evidence of achievement.

-Learner achievement and certification information is uploaded to the Learning Record Store for learners whose personal data includes a ULN.
+Learner achievement and certification information is uploaded to the Learning Record Store for students whose personal data includes a ULN.

 The qualifications can lead to higher education in conjunction with other qualifications.